-My role is to offer advice and guidance on any aspect of life outside of the classroom at university be it healthcare and counselling, careers, planning a trip, negotiating the administration within the University and immigration advice.
+My role is to offer advice and guidance on any aspect of life outside of the classroom at university; be it healthcare and counselling, planning a trip, supporting and advising students with additional needs, immigration advice, and negotiating the administration within the University.

 AIFS Resident Director